w3c/tdm-reservation-protocol/techniques/tdm-policies.md

 An issue TDM Actors are facing is that when scrapping a server, TDM Agents will retrieve large series of resources for which TDM Rights are reserved and a TDM Policy is set.

-If the policiy states that consent must be obtained, it would be illogical to send an email for each and every resource the TDM Actor is willing to mine.
-The good thing is that TDM Policies have a URL which is a first mean to de-duplicate such requests, and a `permission` `target` property as a second mean to achieve optimal de-duplication (several Policy URLs could reference the same target).
+If the policy states that consent must be obtained, it would be illogical to send an email for each and every resource the TDM Actor is willing to mine.
+The good thing is that TDM Policies have a URL which is a first mean to de-duplicate such requests, and a `permission` / `target` property as a second mean to achieve optimal de-duplication (several Policy URLs could reference the same target).

-The process a TDM Agent follows could therefore be:
-- Check every resource for TDM properties
-- For each resource having TDM Rights reserved and a TDM Policy set
- * retrieve the TDM Policy if its URL is not already in the cache, and put in cache the URL and the content of the TDM Policy (at least `obligation` or `permission`).
-- If

 Reminder: the mandatory `target` of a `permission` is a URI identifying the collection of resources involved in the policy.

-TDM Agents will use the value of this `target`property in their messages to publishers, to identify a collection of resources they wish to mine.
+TDM Agents will use the value of this `target` property in their messages to publishers, to identify a collection of resources they wish to mine.
 This identifier shall therefore properly identify a specific collection of resources and be well know from their publisher.

+The process a TDM Agent follows can be:

+* Check every resource for TDM properties
+* For each resource having TDM Rights reserved and a TDM Policy set
+  * retrieve the TDM Policy if its URL is not already in the cache, and cache the URL and the content of the TDM Policy (at least `permission` / `target`).
+* Group the resources by `permission` / `target`.
-As an example, a TDM Actor may send to a publisher an email stating their desire to "mine the collection of resources identified by the following target value: 'https://provider.com/research-papers' ".
+* For each group, send an email to a publisher stating the desire to "mine the collection of resources identified by the following target value: 'https://provider.com/research-papers' ".

 Note: The `target` value is not necessarily dereferencable.
 Accessing this URL may end with an http error (403 in many cases): this is not a processing error.